-Deutsche Börse AG regards regular reviews of the effectiveness of Supervisory Board work - in accordance with recommendation D.13 of the Code - as a key component of good corporate governance.
-The annual self-assessment is supported by an external service provider every third year, most recently in 2019.
-The 2021 effectiveness examination was completed in the third quarter by means of a structured questionnaire and focusing on the tasks and composition of the Supervisory Board, co-operation between Supervisory Board members and between the Executive Board and the Supervisory Board, Supervisory Board meetings and Supervisory Board committees.
-In the reporting year the questionnaire was expanded to include current topics regarding ESG criteria in the work of the Supervisory Board, the format of meetings, conference technology and attendance fees.
+Deutsche Börse AG regards regular reviews of the effectiveness of Supervisory Board work - in accordance with recommendation D.12 GCGC - as a key component of good corporate governance.
+The annual effectiveness review in the reporting year was carried out with the support of an external service provider, as is the case in every third year.
+It was based on a structured questionnaire followed by interviews.
+The effectiveness review covered topics such as the tasks and composition of the Supervisory Board, collaboration within the Supervisory Board and with the Executive Board, as well as Supervisory Board and committee meetings.
+In addition, topics relating to the discussion and working culture and how current matters are dealt with by the Supervisory Board were addressed.
+Compliance with relevant statutory and regulatory requirements was also reviewed in the course of a compliance check.
 The review yielded positive results, both in terms of overall effectiveness as well as regarding the audited subject areas.
 Where it identifies room for improvement, optimising proposals were discussed by the Supervisory Board and measures for their execution implemented.
+No cases of non-compliance with relevant statutory and regulatory requirements were identified.